 A Missourian transplanted to California, Tara had her first fitness teaching experience at 17 years old, when an instructor challenged her to lead her fitness class.
 She saw the possibility to do what she loved (dance and movement) and to please her dad, who had urged her to make a good living.
 So she asked her instructor how she could get trained to teach fitness.

 Tara attended San Diego State University and earned a Bachelor of Science in Kinesiology (Fitness, Nutrition, and Health), then a Master of Science in Exercise Physiology.
 She was hired onto the faculty of Grossmont College, teaching Health Education/Exercise Science and Wellness.
 Her arrival at Santa Rosa Junior College was a happy coincidence: she moved to the area and was looking for a job in education.
-She soon learned of a job opening in the Santa Rosa campus, and was hired as an adjunct faculty member in August 2008, followed by a full-time position in Petaluma Campus, in 2009.
+She soon learned of a job opening on the Santa Rosa campus and was hired as an adjunct faculty member in August 2008, followed by a full-time position on the Petaluma Campus, in 2009.

 At SRJC’s Petaluma and Santa Rosa campuses, Tara has taught a wide variety of fitness-related courses including yoga, Pilates, body conditioning, aquatic exercise, and weight training.
 She also has developed and coordinated the Career and Technical Education program for aspiring group exercise instructors and personal trainers.
 The program prepares them for national certification and also offers them much-needed teaching experience.
 Tara regularly sees her graduates getting hired by fitness centers in Sonoma County and beyond, or opening their own businesses shortly after graduating the program.
 The most rewarding moments are when she hears that her students are better prepared and have more expertise than their peers, and are able to help other people transform their lives through fitness.